 It is the Practitioner's responsibility to explain the procedure, risks, and alternatives to the patient, however, a registered nurse may assist in obtaining patient acknowledgement and completing the form pursuant to Hospital policy after the Practitioner has obtained the informed consent.
 In emergencies involving a minor or unconscious patient in which consent for surgery cannot be immediately obtained from patients, guardian or next of kin, these circumstances should be fully explained on the patient's medical record.
 If time permits, a consultation in such instances may be desirable before the emergency operative procedure is undertaken.

 SECTION 3.6 PHARMACY AND THERAPEUTICS

 3.6-1 General

-Only a licensed Practitioner or an advance practice nurse or physician assistant with a valid current certificate to prescribe may prescribe drugs.
+Only a licensed Practitioner/APP with a valid current certificate to prescribe may prescribe drugs.

 3.6-2 Formulary